 It occurs approximately one in every 100,000 live births 2,...

-Glycogen storage disease type II, also known as Pompe disease or acid maltase deficiency disease, is an inherited lysosomal disorder characterized by abnormal glycogen accumulation within lysosomes.
+Glycogen storage disease type II, also known as Pompe disease or acid maltase deficiency disease, is an inherited lysosomal storage disorder characterized by abnormal glycogen accumulation within lysosomes.
 It is a multisystem disorder involving the heart, skeletal muscle and liver.
-It is caused by a de...
+It is caused...

 Goldenhar syndrome, also known as oculo-auriculo-vertebral spectrum (OAVS), Goldenhar-Gorlin syndrome or facio-auriculo-vertebral dysplasia, is a complex congenital anomaly characterized by abnormalities of the ears, eyes and vertebrae.